TimothyDanielQlik/git-site/docs/complete.md

 ## Merge your branch

-Merging means bring the commit history from one branch into another branch.
-We merge local branched into shared branches.
-Specifically, we merge local branches into `daily`.
+Merging means bringing the commit history from one branch into another branch.
+We merge local branches into shared branches.

 ### Scenario